 The 3Ps: Prevention, Protection, Prosecution

-The “3P” paradigm – prosecution, protection, and prevention —continues to serve as the fundamental framework used around the world to combat human trafficking.
-The United States also follows this approach, reflected in the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Transnational Organized Crime Convention (Palermo Protocol) and in the United States’ Trafficking Victims Protection Act, as amended (TVPA).
-The U.S. Department of State’s Office to Monitor and Combat Trafficking in Persons (TIP Office) employs a range of diplomatic and programmatic tools to advance the 3P paradigm worldwide.
-In addition, a “fourth P”—partnership—serves as a complementary means to achieve progress across the 3Ps and ensure all segments of society are enlisted in the fight against modern slavery.
+The “3P” paradigm – prevention, protection, and prosecution – continues to serve as the fundamental framework used by governments around the world to combat human trafficking.
+The United States also follows this approach, reflected in the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children (Palermo Protocol) and the United States’ Trafficking Victims Protection Act (TVPA).
+The U.S. Department of State’s Office to Monitor and Combat Trafficking in Persons employs diplomatic, economic, political, legal, and cultural tools to advance the “3P” paradigm worldwide.
+Announced by Secretary of State Hillary Rodham Clinton in 2009, the “fourth P”– partnership – serves as a pathway to achieve progress on the 3Ps in the effort against modern slavery.

-Protection is key to the victim-centered approach that the United States and the international community take in their efforts to combat modern slavery.
-Effective victim protection entails identifying victims, providing referrals for a comprehensive array of services, providing those services, and supporting survivors as they rebuild their lives.
+Protection is key to the victim-centered approach the United States and the international community pursues in efforts to combat modern slavery.
+Effective victim protection efforts include the “3Rs” – rescue, rehabilitation, and reintegration.

-Identifying victims is a critical first step in ensuring their ability to receive the support and resources they need.
-Proactive identification efforts and training for first responders are critically important to a government’s ability to combat human trafficking.
+Identifying victims is a critical first step in ensuring they can receive the support and resources they need.
+Proactive identification efforts and training for first responders are of paramount importance to a government’s ability to combat human trafficking.
 After identification, governments should make the rights and needs of victims a priority to ensure that protection efforts restore a survivor’s dignity and provide an opportunity for a safe and productive life.
-The TIP Office works to build the capacity of governments and NGOs to enhance victim protection in countries worldwide.
+The Office’s International Programs section works to build the capacity of governments and NGOs to enhance victim protection in scores of countries worldwide.

-To effectively protect foreign national trafficking victims, governments should enable them to remain in the country, work, and obtain services without fear of detention or deportation for lack of legal status or because of crimes that their traffickers forced them to commit.
-In addition, governments should ease the process for victims to secure immigration relief.
-Safeguards should be put in place to ensure the security of victims as well as their family members who may be at risk of intimidation or retaliation from traffickers.
+To effectively implement the “3Rs,” governments need to enable identified trafficking victims to remain in the country, work, and obtain services without fear of detention or deportation for lack of legal status or crimes that the trafficker made them commit.
+In addition, governments should ease the process for victims to obtain proof of citizenship or to secure immigration relief.
+Safeguards should be put in place to ensure the protection of survivors, as well as their family members who may be in harm’s way.

-Adequate victim protection requires effective partnerships between law enforcement and service providers not only immediately after identification, but also throughout a victim’s participation in criminal justice or civil proceedings.
+Adequate victim protection relies on effective partnerships between law enforcement and service providers, not only immediately after rescue, but also as they work to facilitate participation in criminal justice and civil proceedings.

-Comprehensive victim services include emergency and long-term services; intensive case management, housing, food, medical and dental care, and legal assistance; and access to educational, vocational, and economic opportunities for survivors of modern slavery.
-Efforts to support foreign national victims of trafficking as they rebuild their lives include voluntary repatriation for trafficking victims and assistance in their home communities.
+Rehabilitation efforts help provide emergency assistance and services; effective placement in stable, long-term situations; and access to educational, vocational and economic opportunities for survivors of modern slavery.
+Reintegration efforts include voluntary repatriation for trafficking victims and assistance in their home communities.